rafael-pinho/jubarte-oracledb/README.md

 A future npm package to make and execute commands in oracledb.

 ## How to?
 Before use use jubarte-oracledb, see the section above.
-To view implementation details go to [examples directory](examples).
+To view implementation details go to [examples directory](./examples).

+### I'm making tests with jubarte in production (2 node api's using it).
+It's ok by now and works.
+Follow this repository to get news about it. ###

+### v1.3 have some bugs but I already fix, use the latest version to get this fixes.
+In v1.4 some implementation details change, please see [examples directory](./examples) (new implementation do not broke old implementation but is needed to release connections to be used) ###

-### In current version v1.3 multiple database support and transactions are avaliable.
-I make some tests in production and works by now.
-If you have some issues, please, open an issue or send a pull request.
+### If you have some issues, please, open an issue or send a pull request. ###

-In next days more samples will be avaliable.
-I will make more tests and an docker image to make it easier to test.
+### In next days more samples will be avaliable.
+I will make more tests and an docker image to make it easier to test. ###

-### Between 7/9 and 11/09 jubarte-oracledb will become production ready.###
+### Between 19/9 and 23/09 jubarte-oracledb will become production ready.###

 ## Notes
 You need to know some things to use this package.